mrzealot/absolem/index.md

 Generally, there are three approaches for the thumbs:

 1. SPACEBAR!!! -- one of the thumbs can keep hacking away on a button that takes up 6-7 spaces, while the other just exists.
-Very efficient... `</sarcasm>` There are more sophisticated layouts, with split spacebars and the like, but from an ergonomical standpoint, these are all subpar compared to the next two.
+Very efficient... `</sarcasm>` There are more sophisticated layouts, with split spacebars and the like, but from an ergonomic standpoint, these are all subpar compared to the next two.
 2. Clusters -- consider the [Ergodox](https://ergodox-ez.com) again.
 While this way is definitely better than a single spacebar, in my opinion it overcompensates with the amount of work it tries to give to the thumbs.
 The side effect of this is that very few of those thumb keys are actually convenient (or usable, according to some).
 This leads us nicely to:
 3. Fans -- consider the [KeyboardIO Model 01](https://shop.keyboard.io/).
 This approach appreciates that the thumb actually moves in an arc, and doesn't try to add extra functionality either above or below it.